olliw42/mLRS-docu/docs/EBYTE_E77_MBL.md

   </tbody>
 </table>

+> [!IMPORTANT]
+> EBYTE E77 MBL boards use the SX126x/STM32WLE chipset and are only compatible with SX126x/STM32WLE and LR1121 hardware; they are incompatible with SX127x hardware providing the '19 Hz 7x' mode (Frsky R9 system and ELRS 900 MHz gear)(see [here](SX126x_SX127x_INCOMPATIBILITY.md)).

+> [!NOTE]
-***Note***: EByte silently changed the hardware of the E77 module around the beginning of 2024.
+> EByte silently changed the hardware of the E77 module around the beginning of 2024.
 These newer modules use a (better) TCXO, whereas the older modules use a ceramic crystal oscillator.
 According to the datasheet, newer modules can be identified by serial number SN &#8805; 3202995.
 The new and old modules require different firmware.
 The old modules will need firmware with the label "-xtal" in the name.
 Also, some reports suggest that one needs to use NRST (reset) for flashing via SWD.

 ## EBYTE E77 MBL Boards ##